First there were the charities and organisations which distanced themselves and then dumped the Duke of York, then he stepped down from royal duties.

 Some days later a Sunday newspaper made claims about his time as the UK’s trade envoy, and now a British television interview is aired with the Prince’s main accuser.

-Virginia Roberts-Giuffre was both powerful and emotional in her Panorama interview – and given the abuse that the convicted sex offender Jeffrey Epstein inflicted on her and other women, they deserve our compassion and sympathy.
+Virginia Roberts-Giuffre was both powerful and emotional – and given the abuse that the convicted sex offender Jeffrey Epstein inflicted on her and other women, they deserve our compassion and sympathy.

 But the interview took us no further forward on her previously-stated claims that she was trafficked to Prince Andrew for sex in London in 2001.